wrex/lessons/content/page/triads-2-dropstrings.md

 This is part 2 of a multipart series on triads:

 1. [Triad introduction and triads on G/B/E]({{< ref "/page/1-triads.md" >}})
-2. Triads on other strings using octave drops (this page)
+2. Major triads on other strings using octave drops (this page)

 Triads exist on more than just the top three strings, of course.
-The shapes change slightly on each different set of three strings because of the way the guitar is tuned.
+The shapes change slightly on each different set of three strings because of how the guitar is tuned.

 An excellent way to learn these additional shapes is using what Josh at [Fretboard Anatomy](https://fretboard-anatomy.com) calls "Octave Drop Chord Building."
 Basically, we use [familiar octave shapes]({{< ref "/page/4-octave-shapes.md" >}}) to drop the highest pitched note in a triad shape we already know one octave (and three strings) lower.